 Andrew Laing, PhD, Principal of Andrew Laing Consulting LLC, and Visiting Lecturer at Princeton University, School of Architecture

 Andrew Laing explored the history of ideas about work, technology and the city, from DEGW's pioneering research on intelligent buildings, the distributed workplace, and Frank Duffy's seminal book Work and the City, and looked at the emerging directions of change in work, technology and the city.
 How is the thinking on technology and cities altering our ways of understanding places?
 What are the implications for new ways of programming, designing and using the city?

 DEGW Foundation Lecture: "Transforming the workplace" by Despina Katsikakis: Thursday 5 October 2017

 For more than 30 years, Despina Katsikakis has led innovation, research and implementation of transformative business environments and exemplary real estate developments worldwide.
 As Cushman & Wakefield's Head of Occupier Business Performance, she provides input across the firm's global business on the rapidly-changing context of work and its impact on employee engagement, productivity and wellbeing.
 With these factors increasingly determining the leasing decisions of leading corporations, Katsikakis' unrivalled insight on the future of work benefits occupier clients - as well as the building owners and landlords seeking to attract them - through repositioning real estate to drive top line performance.

-The lecture is accompanied by an exhibition of the DEGW archive.
-The exhibition explores the knowledge practices of DEGW by studying their relationships with their clients.
+The lecture was accompanied by an exhibition of the DEGW archive.
+The exhibition explored the knowledge practices of DEGW by studying their relationships with their clients.